rist-ro/rl-introduction-notes/sutton_rl.md

 **In the continuing formulation**, under the assumption of **ergodicity of the MDP**, for the function approximation methods, the discount is redundant in the computation of returns.

 Ergodicity, like in the case of differential returns, ensures that an average reward can be computed in the limit to infinity.
 Under this assumption, we can show that the average reward when using discounts **is proportional** to one without discounting as its value is $r(\pi) /(1-\gamma)$.
-This renders the discounting factor $\gamma$ useless (a full proof is available on page 254).
+This renders the discounting factor $\gamma$ useless (<u>a full proof is available on page 254</u>).

-The authors claim this stems from **the lack of a policy improvement theorem** for the function approximation case, where improvement in one state may not necessarily mean improvement of the policy. (how does this translate to episodic tasks?)
+The authors claim this stems from **the lack of a policy improvement theorem** for the function approximation case, where improvement in one state may not necessarily mean improvement of the policy.

 ---

 #### Differential semi-gradient n-step Sarsa

-This is basically the average reward formulation of the n-step Sarsa algorithm.
+Here we present the average reward formulation of the n-step Sarsa algorithm.
 The main difference is that at timestep $t+n$, **the return is defined in terms of differential** rewards instead of discounted ones.
 $$
 G_{t:t+n} \triangleq (\sum_{i=1}^n  R_{t+i} - \bar{R}_{t+n-1}) + \hat{q}(S_{t+n}, A_{t+n}, w_{t+n-1})
 $$